microsoft/mcp-gateway/README.md

 ## Key Concepts

-- **MCP Server**: A server implementing the Model Context Protocol, which typically exposes SSE or streamable HTTP endpoints.
+- **MCP Server**: A server implementing the Model Context Protocol, which typically a streamable HTTP endpoint.
 - **Adapters**: Logical resources representing MCP servers in the gateway, managed under the `/adapters` scope.
 Designed to coexist with other resource types (e.g., `/agents`) in a unified AI development platform.
 - **Session-Aware Stateful Routing**: Ensures that all requests with a given `session_id` are consistently routed to the same MCP server instance.